tony12288221/fishtankExtension/README.md

 ## Contributing

 This is my first go at this.
-If you have suggestions for improvements or find bugs, feel free to open an issue.
+If you have suggestions for improvements or find bugs, feel free to open an issue (or suggest in the threads, ill be lurking).

 ## License